SerhiiVoznyi/SandBox/Standard_Algorithms.md

 Sorting algorithms exist to put data into a predictable order so that later operations—such as searching, grouping, comparing, and detecting duplicates—become easier or faster.
 No single sorting algorithm is best for every situation:

-- <a id="bubble-sort"></a>**Bubble Sort:** Repeatedly swaps adjacent out-of-order values.
+- **Bubble Sort:** Repeatedly swaps adjacent out-of-order values.
 It mainly exists as a teaching tool and can be acceptable for tiny inputs.
-- <a id="selection-sort"></a>**Selection Sort:** Repeatedly selects the smallest remaining value.
+- **Selection Sort:** Repeatedly selects the smallest remaining value.
 It is useful when minimizing the number of writes or swaps matters more than comparisons.
 - **Insertion Sort:** Inserts each value into an already-sorted prefix.
 It solves small or nearly sorted inputs efficiently and is often used inside hybrid sorting algorithms.
 - **Merge Sort:** Splits data, sorts each half, and merges the results.
 It provides predictable O(n log n) performance and stable ordering.
 - **Quick Sort:** Partitions values around a pivot.
 It is designed for fast, in-place, general-purpose sorting with good average performance.